Breaking

 So whether a laptop or a cheap printer, if it’s produced in China, it’s subject to this tax.
 Same goes for even the smallest of accessories, like adapters and cables.

 Manufacturers have already begun looking into moving production (or more of their production) to other countries, like Vietnam and India.
 However, the process is slow.
 Building up factories capable of complex production demands takes time — months, if not years, depending on the product.
+And as we’ve just seen, moving production is no guarantee of price protection.
+A 46 percent tariff now applies to Vietnamese-made goods.

 Expect ongoing price chaos